hovey/pyschool/factory/README.md

 * Creates and then returns to a client *a single object* frequently composed of two or more sub-objects following a composition recipe or template.
-Builders offer clients these fixed single objects from a finite menu of available choises.
+Builders offer clients these fixed single objects from a finite menu of available choices.

 ### Examples